F4lseDev/F4lseDev/README.md

 # Hi there! 👋

-I'm Philippe Rey, a self based in Germany.
+I'm Philippe Rey.
 Welcome to my GitHub profile!

 Currently in my final year of training as an IT specialist for system integration.
 Im a self-taught programming for several years now! 🚀